 A contactless payment, as the name suggests, doesn’t require any physical contact between the buyer’s smartphone or credit card and the POS terminal.
 You might also have heard the term NFC, which stands for “near field communication.”
 It’s the technology that powers contactless payments through a type of radio frequency identification (called RFID).
 NFC transactions take place over a specific radio frequency that enables the card or smartphone to communicate with the card machine when they’re close together (usually 10 centimetres or less).

 Plans to raise the limit for contactless payments were already in discussions between the retail and finance sectors to align other European countries who had increased their contactless limit.
 However, as part of the industry’s response to the Covid-19 pandemic, the contactless payment limit has been increased from £30 to £45.
 Starting in April 2020, retailers can now accept contactless payments up to the new limit of £45.

-If you have customers that want to spend more than £45, they can still choose to pay through Chip & PIN, cash, and other forms of contactless payments, such as mobile payments, which do not have an upper limit when authenticated through biometric technologies.
+If you have customers that want to spend more than £45, they can still choose to pay through Chip & PIN card payment, cash, and other forms of contactless payments, such as mobile payments, which do not have an upper limit when authenticated through biometric technologies.